sunho/simple-lol-ai/README.md

 # simple-lol-ai
-a deep learning AI for simeplelol, a simple 2d replica of LOL submitted to the school competition
+A deep learning AI for simeplelol, a simple 2d replica of LOL submitted to the school competition

 DISCLAIMER: THE CODE IS A CATASTROPHE